Eastern Norway County Network

 - The European Political Forum

 The highest administrative body is the Executive Committee.
-Its members are the four County/City Executives/Director Generals or appointed deputies.
+Its members are the seven County/City Executives/Director Generals or appointed deputies.
 The Executive Committee may also set up other administrative groups to support the political structures of ENCN.

 Eastern Norway County Network has its own secretariat that assists, coordinates and executes the work of the board, committees and groups of ENCN.